Thanks for visiting

 Babies are not able to regulate their own body temperatures very well.
 They are notorious for wriggling out of swaddling and kicking off covers.
 Choose a baby blanket yarn that suits the season.

 Match the weight of yarn to the size of the blanket.
 If the blanket is too big, it will be folded in half or worse quartered This means the blanket would be more like 2 or 4 blankets.

 If the baby is due in the warmer months, have a knitted lightweight blanket made in a cotton blend.

-A baby born in the cooler months (who is not sensitive to wool) a knitted blanket made from superwash wool such as merino would be the go.
+For a baby born in the cooler months (who is not sensitive to wool), a knitted blanket made from superwash wool such as merino would be ideal.